zeroc-ice/ice-demos/cpp11/Glacier2/uwp/simpleChat/README.md

 ### SSL

-The Ice ssl transport for UWP currently does not support client-side authentication.
+The Ice SSL transport for UWP currently does not support client-side authentication.
 In order to successfully connect with SSL, you need to edit the Glacier2 router configuration file (`config.glacier2`) and uncomment the `IceSSL.VerifyPeer=0` property.

-If you run the chat client and Glacier2 router on different computers or devices, you also need to regenerate the server certificate to ensure the certificate common name is set to the address used by the client to connect to the Glacier2 router.
+If you run the chat client and Glacier2 router on different computers or devices, you also need to regenerate the server certificate to ensure the certificate's common name is set to the address used by the client to connect to the Glacier2 router.

 To regenerate the certificate, you can run the `makedemocerts.py` Python script from the `certs` directory at the top of this distribution.
 For example: